 Experiment with your child’s sleep throughout the day, from morning wake-ups to naps to bedtimes so you can help her sleep well at night.

-Figuring out what to do with your 3 year old not sleeping is enough to drive any mom crazy, especially when typical parenting advice and tips don’t work.
+Figuring out what to do with the 3 year old sleep regression is enough to drive any mom crazy.
+This is especially true when typical parenting advice and tips don’t work.

 That’s why you need to dig deep and get to the root of the problem.
 This starts with making sure your child feels comfortable sleeping alone in his room.

-Address any issues with separation anxiety at night, looking into any new changes or developmental milestones he may be going through.
+Address any issues with separation anxiety at night.
+Look into any new changes or developmental milestones he may be going through.

-And finally, take a look not just at the evening hours, but his entire day, to see if you need to adjust his nap, wake-up, or bed times.
+And finally, take a look not just at the evening hours, but his entire day.
+You might need to adjust his nap, wake-up, or bed times.

 Get more tips: